 Manufacturer: Ets R. Lunel, Paris, France – attributed.

-Other versions: Exists in a few variations, also a chandelier and floor lamps were produced.
-The floorlamp on the left with the red arrows/spearheads can be found over here on Vintageinfo.
+Other versions: This 1950s spearhead wall lamps exists in a few variations, also a chandelier and floor lamps were produced.
+The floor lamp on the left with the red arrows/spearheads can be found over here on Vintageinfo.

 Ets R. Lunel, later in time it changed into Maison Lunel.
 The store of the company was located at 18, Rue Godot de Mauroy in Paris.
 Today there is a bike shop.
 In the 1950s there were 6 Lunel stores in France.
 The company no longer exists.